Tropical Donagi theorem: The tropical Donagi theorem

 \begin{lemma} Let $D \in \Div^0(\tilde\Lambda_1)$ and write it as $D = \div(f)$ with $f : \tilde\Lambda_1 \to \RR$ a continuous piecewise linear function, not necessarily rational.
 Let $\tilde f : \tilde \Gamma \to \RR$ be the pushforward of $f$ defined in \cref{lem:function}.
 With this definition we have $S(D) = \div(\tilde f)$. \end{lemma}

 Let us remind that two piecewise linear functions give rise to the same divisor if and only if their difference is a constant function.

-\begin{proof} For $x\in\tilde\Gamma$, we choose an orientation such that all edges incident to $x$ are going away from $x$ and we do the same for all other points of $\tilde\Gamma$ in the same fiber over $K$.
+\begin{proof} For $x\in\tilde\Gamma$, we choose an orientation such that all edges incident to $x$ are going away from $x$ and we do the same for all other points of $\tilde\Gamma$ in the same fibre over $K$.
 We obtain:

 \end{proof}

 \begin{proposition} The maps $S$ and $S^T$ induce group homomorphisms of Jacobians. \end{proposition} \begin{proof} One needs to check that $S$ and $S^T$ send principal divisors to principal divisors.
 To this end let $D$ be a principal divisor on $\tilde\Lambda_1$ and write $D=\div(f)$ for a rational function $f:\tilde\Lambda_1\to \R $.
 By \cref{prop:pushforward_div} we know that $S(D) = \div(\tilde f)$ for $\tilde f$ as in \cref{lem:function} and it remains to check that $\tilde f$ has integer slopes.
 This follows immediately from \cref{lem:slopes}.
 Similarly, for $F$ a principal divisor on $\tilde\Gamma$ we write $F = \div (g)$ for a rational function $g : \tilde\Gamma \to \RR$.
 Then we claim that $S^T(F) = \div(\tilde g)$, where $\tilde g : \tilde\Lambda_1 \to \RR$ is the rational function